FilippoGuarda/ROS2_multi_robot_sim/README.md

 # ROS2_multi_robot_sim

-# Warning!!do
+# Warning!!
 Everything here is still a big work in progress, the project originally started from a fork of Victoria Tuck's [Multi Robot Task Allocation Stack](https://github.com/victoria-tuck/multi-robot-task-allocation-stack)! made specifically for WSL2 on windows.
 But now it is being reworked from the ground up since the use case is different and not completely compatible with the original project.
 If you want to use wsl, it takes as a given that the WSL2 environment is set up and that `nvidia-smi` is posting on the command line.
+The SMRTA allocation is just vestigial as in the finished project the allocation will be executes as the first step of a modified SPADES algorithm.

+# Warning!!
+(2)
+One of the submodules, the extended-SPADES repository, is currently set private as its the core of my doctoral thesis, it will be released to the public along with my thesis or its relative paper

 ## Hardware requirements
 - NVIDIA discrete GPU (for gazbeo)